 What’s more American than apple pie?
-The Fourth of July calls for all the “All-American” treats we can muster – and apple pie is one of them.
+The Fourth of July calls for every “All-American” treat we can muster – and apple pie is one of them.
 This year, instead of ending the holiday with pie, here’s a healthy recipe that allows you to begin the holiday with pie!
 And it’s not necessarily what you’d expect.

 No-bake, no-cook, and no-dehydrator-required!
 The only requirement I had for this apple pie was it to be totally cinnamon-y, gooey and sweet!
 This pie might not look that traditional, but is it delicious!
 It’s practically just as sweet as the baked stuff, but is simply perfect for breakfast or an afternoon snack.
 Nuts and oats make up a hearty, filling crust, while the sweet apples are folded into this delicious caramel sauce: